InformedChoice/armed-exterminators/content/about-us/_index.md

 ✓ Mastered every aspect of pest management through continuous education
 ✓ Built a reputation for exceptional customer service that generates 5-star reviews
-✓ Developed specialized techniques for San Gabriel Valley's unique pest challenges
+✓ Developed specialized techniques for Los Angeles' diverse pest challenges
 ✓ Earned the trust of thousands of repeat customers who won't call anyone else

 > *"I've been in this business since before many of my competitors were born," Dale says.
-"There's no substitute for experience when you're protecting someone's home."*
+"Each neighborhood in LA has its own unique pest pressures – from beach communities battling moisture-loving pests to hillside homes dealing with wildlife.
+After 40 years working across this county, I've seen it all."*

 ---

 ## What Sets Us Apart

-### 🏆 Experience You Can Trust
+### 📆 Experience You Can Trust

 ✓ **40+ years** of hands-on pest control expertise
-✓ **28 years** serving San Gabriel Valley families
+✓ **28 years** serving Greater Los Angeles families
-✓ **Thousands** of satisfied customers
+✓ **Thousands** of satisfied customers countywide
 ✓ **5-star average** on Google and Yelp

 ### 📍 Local Knowledge

-As Altadena natives, we understand:
+With deep roots throughout LA County, we understand:

 ✓ Which pests are most active in each neighborhood
-✓ How local weather patterns affect pest behavior
+✓ How coastal fog affects pest behavior in beach communities
-✓ The unique challenges of foothill properties
+✓ The unique challenges of foothill properties from Altadena to Woodland Hills
-✓ Why Argentine ants dominate Pasadena
+✓ Why Argentine ants dominate Pasadena while German roaches thrive in Koreatown
+✓ How commercial districts from Downtown to the Valley face different pest pressures

 ### 🎯 Our Commitment to Excellence